Jacob Stallings Player Props: Marlins vs. Rays

 Rays Pitching Rankings

-- The 9.1 strikeouts per nine innings compiled by the Rays pitching staff ranks ninth in the league.
+- The Rays pitching staff is eighth in the league with a collective 9.2 strikeouts per nine innings.

-- The Rays' 3.69 team ERA ranks first among all league pitching staffs.
+- The Rays have the top team ERA across all MLB pitching staffs (3.66).

-- Rays pitchers combine to give up 107 home runs (one per game), the fifth-fewest in the league.
+- Rays pitchers combine to give up 107 home runs (one per game), the fifth-fewest in baseball.

-- His last time out came on Thursday against the Baltimore Orioles, when the right-hander went seven innings, surrendering two earned runs while giving up six hits.
+- The right-hander's last appearance was on Friday against the Baltimore Orioles, when he threw seven scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.